crowdtainer/dapp-contracts/UserStories.md

 - I'd like way to read the IPFS/HASH data so that I can verify that the legal term is the same as provided in a frontend interface.

-- I'd like to specify my details of order and signing a transaction, so that I can participate in a group buying.
+- I'd like to specify my details of order and sign such transaction, so that I can participate in a group buying.

 - Optionally, when joining a buying group, I'd like to additionally specify:
     - a *custom personal referral code*, so that I can share it and get rewards for my friend's purchases.